 - 1 tsp vanilla

-Drop rounded spoonfuls of the mixture onto wax paper and allow to cool completely on the counter (about 2 hours).
+- Drop rounded spoonfuls of the mixture onto wax or parchment paper and allow to cool completely on the counter (about 2 hours).
 Store in an airtight container at room temperature.

 While this recipe is technically stored at room temperature, I secretly keep mine in the fridge.
 Keeping the cookies chilled makes them a little more solid and helps the butter regroup which adds a texture I really enjoy.
 My husband has repeatedly rescued his portion from the fridge and returned them to our counter, so, to each their own.